 1. The Tale of Despereaux

-Winn-Dixie won a Newbery honor that was Kate DiCamillo’s first book.
+Winn-Dixie won a Newbery honor because it was Kate DiCamillo’s first book.
 She has written several Newbery Honor and Ward books, including The Tale of Despereaux, which won the Newbery Award.
 The book story is about a little mouse with huge ears.
-It is so cute but so deep, and it’s about light and darkness and what love means.
+It is so cute but deep, and it’s about light and darkness and what love means.

 Author: Kate DiCamillo